5 min read

 Hollywood has fed you a bag of lies about people always being horny in long-term relationships if the relationship is healthy and “right”.

-Instead of asking yourself “why don’t I get horny”, try flipping the script and asking yourself; if I feel stress surrounding sex and if we argue about sex – why would I want to have sex?
+Instead of asking yourself “why am I not horny?”, try flipping the script and asking yourself; if I feel stress surrounding sex and if we argue about sex – why would I want to have sex?

 Asexuality is a sexual identity.